pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 Notes for myself
 ----------------

-These are the items that fell out of the scope of this article but still require attention.
+These are the items that fell out of the scope of this article but still require some attention.
 I've left them for the future:

 -   Why is the speed difference between `Dst_First_1` and `Dst_First_2` so big?